Patrick Rahmen

 Patrick Rahmen (born 3 April 1969) is a Swiss football coach and former player.
-He played as midfielder or forward.
+He played as a midfielder or a forward.
 He is currently the head coach of FC Winterthur in the Swiss Super League.

 Club career

 Patrick Rahmen learned his football skill playing with Nordstern Basel and then in the FC Basel youth system.
 He advanced to their first team for their 1987–88 season signing his first professional contract under head-coach Urs Siegenthaler.
 Rahmen played his domestic league debut for his club in an away match on 20 March 1988 as Basel won 2–0 against Bulle.
 His teammates included goalie Urs Suter, the defenders Peter Bernauer and Massimo Ceccaroni, the Scott Gordon Duffield Smith and Switzerland national team players such as Adrian Knup, Dominique Herr and Peter Nadig.
 Despite this personally strongly occupied team Basel were relegated to the Nationalliga B after the 1987–88 Nationalliga A season.

 In the following season, Rahmen scored his first goal for his club in the Swiss Cup on 20 August 1988 in the away game as Basel won 5–0 against local lower-tier club FC Oberwil.
 It wasn't until the next season until he scored his first league goal for the club.
 In the home game at the St. Jakob Stadium on 18 November 1989 he scored the first goal of the match as Basel won 2–0 against Chênois.
 Rahmen spent the 1991–92 season with BSC Young Boys but he returned to Basel for the next season, only to leave the club a year later.

 Between the years 1987 to 1991 and again 1992 to 1993 Rahmen played a total of 128 games for Basel scoring a total of 30 goals.
 78 of these games were in the Nationalliga A, eight in the Swiss Cup and 42 were friendly games.
 He scored 18 goals in the domestic league, three in the cup and the other nine were scored during the test games.

 Rahmen then moved on to play the 1993–94 season with SR Delémont, who played in the same Nationalliga B group as his previous club.
 He then played for FC Solothurn in a lower league.